amundsen-io/amundsenfrontendlibrary/docs/flask_config.md

 - You have extended table information that is applicable to your datastore which you want to scrape and provide in the table page

-Programmatic Descriptions are referred to by a "description source" which is a unique identifier.
+Programmatic descriptions are referred to by a "description source" which is a unique identifier.
+In the UI, they will appear on the table page under structured metadata.

-You can then configure the descriptions to have a custom order in the config.py file like so:
+In config.py you can then configure the descriptions to have a custom order, as well as whether or not they should exist in the left column or right column.
 ```
 PROGRAMMATIC_DISPLAY = {
-           "s3_crawler": {
+    'RIGHT': {
+      "test3" : {},
-               "display_order": 0
+      "test2" : { "display_order": 0 }
     },
-           "quality_service": {
+    'LEFT': {
-               "display_order": 1
+      "test1" : { "display_order": 1 },
+      "test0" : { "display_order": 0 },
     },
-           "doesnt_exist": {
-               "display_order": 2
+    'test4': {"display_order": 0},
 }
-       }
 ```
-description sources not mentioned in the configuration will be alphabetically placed at the end of the above list.
-If `PROGRAMMATIC_DISPLAY` is left at `None` all added fields are still showing up, so that display is entirely dynamically data-driven without configuration.
-Meaning configuration merely adds the (nice) benefit of setting display order.
+Description sources not mentioned in the configuration will be alphabetically placed at the bottom of the list.
+If `PROGRAMMATIC_DISPLAY` is left at `None` all added fields will show up in the order in which they were returned from the backend.

 Here is a screenshot of what it would look like in the bottom left here:
 ![programmatic_description](img/programmatic_descriptions.png)